cristalhq/aconfig/README.md

 // configuration fields will be loaded from (in order):
 //
-// 1. defaults set in structure tags (see structure defenition)
+// 1. defaults set in structure tags (see MyConfig defenition)
 // 2. loaded from files `file.json` if not `ouch.yaml` will be used
 // 3. from corresponding environment variables with the prefix `APP_`
 // 4. command-line flags with the prefix `app.` if they are